wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

   - **Command Line**

-    - Use the following command to stop the WME setup in platform instance
+    - Use the following command to stop the WME setup in platform Instance

     ```bash
     bash /usr/local/content/wme/wme-installer/<version>/wme-installer.sh --stop